|

 Natural, Thematic, and Relevant

-I am not suggesting that we replace John Steinbeck with the Bastard Sons of Johnny Cash, or replace William Shakespeare with the Blue Oyster Cult.
-I am not suggesting that we replace traditional texts with contemporary music and popular culture in the secondary English classroom.
+I am suggesting that we enhance John Steinbeck with the Bastard Sons of Johnny Cash, and that we find a fresh perspective on William Shakespeare through the music of Blue Oyster Cult.
+I am not suggesting that we replace book-length texts with contemporary music and popular culture in the secondary English classroom.
 What I am suggesting is that we pair pieces of classic literature with contemporary music, allowing some of the natural, thematic connections to come to the surface and allowing our students to see these connections and their relevance to their own lives.
 As Steven Luebke (2005) writes:

 We can perform the same close textual analysis on many song lyrics that literature classes have traditionally done for our canonical texts.
 We can discuss the social or political implications of songs in the same way we now do with standard literary texts.
 We can illuminate and make relevant what may appear to our students as the cryptic experiences of obscure humans in ancient times.
 (11)